 2. Climb the Steps of Moro Rock

-Rising above the Giant Forest, you can climb 400 stone steps to the summit of the granite dome to get some of the best views of the park.
-Be sure to keep your eye out as you’re driving through the park to get views of it from a distance as well.
+Rising above the Giant Forest, you can climb 400 stone steps to the summit of the granite dome to get some of the park’s best views.
+Watch as you drive through the park to get views of it from a distance.

 3. Mineral King

 Only open in the summer, this is the only car-accessible backcountry in the park.
-There are plenty of hikes to choose from, but it’s worth the 28-mile windy road trek.
+There are plenty of hikes, and it’s worth the 28-mile windy road trek.

 4. Drive or Walk Through the Tunnel Log

 This fallen sequoia is the only tree you can drive through in this national park (as long as your vehicle isn’t over 8 feet tall)!
 Also, make a quick pit stop at Auto Log.
-You can’t drive over it anymore, but you can hop out to take a photo.
+You can’t drive over it anymore but can hop out to take photos.